kong1191/optee_benchmark/README.md

 Simple client and simple TA for OP-TEE benchmark
 ---

 This simple host/trusted application serves the purpose of measuring the performance of OP-TEE.
-They are based on the customized [optee_linuxdriver](https://github.com/kong1191/optee_linuxdriver) and [optee_os](https://github.com/kong1191/optee_os).

 Building and running the applications on QEMU
 ---